Wildlander-mod/Support/Docs/SSEFAQ.md

 ## What do the presets mean?

 Ultra  - Everything on, All the bells and whistles - For "beast" PC's

 High   - Reduced Draw distaces compared to Ultra, but still the full mod package.

 Medium - Reduced Draw distaces compared to High, but still the full mod package.

+Low    - No grass, no shadows, but still the full mod package.

-Potato - Stripped down lists for PC's which were build when pokemon was first released.
+Potato - Stripped down lists for PC's which were build when oldrim was first released.

 ## Game doesn't boot when launching SKSE / Cannot Start SKSE_Loader Error